-Rangers have SPFL 'talks' over fixture schedule
+SPFL look at Rangers request to move Motherwell tie

 |Coverage: Listen on BBC Radio Scotland, live text on BBC Sport website & app, highlights on BBC Scotland

-Rangers say they are "having talks" with the SPFL about moving domestic fixtures to accommodate their Europa League semi-final with RB Leipzig.
+Rangers are in talks with the SPFL about rearranging their league game with Motherwell prior to their Europa League semi-final with RB Leipzig.

+Giovanni van Bronckhorst's side are due to be at Fir Park on Sunday, 24 April but have asked if the game can be brought forward to the previous day.
-Giovanni van Bronckhorst's side play their first leg in Germany on 28 April, four days after a scheduled Scottish Premiership game at Motherwell.

-They visit league leaders Celtic on 1 May, then host Leipzig on 5 May.
+Rangers play their first leg in Germany on 28 April, then visit Celtic on 1 May, before hosting Leipzig on 5 May.

+The SPFL are discussing the matter with Motherwell, Sky Sports and the police.

 "Hopefully the SPFL is helping us to perform in Europe," Van Bronckhorst said.